tomay/ga-marxan/README.md

 Marxan cost functions
 ---------------------
 The main contribution so far is r-functions for calculating Marxan costs for a given set of planning units (e.g. the marxan objective function).
+These are included in the file named "marxan_inits.R" and should be fairly self explanatory.
+Each function requires a vector of ids and a data frame each for the planning units (pu), species file (species), and puvspr file (puv).

 Genetic algorithm
 -----------------